TuringNPcomplete/Insurance_decisioning/README.md

 - move preprocessing and resampling into a single training pipeline
 - validate the workflow with stricter cross-validation
-- review whether `charges` is available early enough for a real-world prediction setting
+- test whether segment-specific thresholding or class weighting can improve recall for smokers and higher-BMI policyholders
 - add threshold tuning based on business costs for false positives and false negatives

 ## Repository Contents